UDOOboard/Bolt-Docs/docs/01_Introduction/00_Introduction.md

 * Only handle by the edges to minimise the risk of electrostatic discharge damage.
 * Take care whilst handling to avoid mechanical or electrical damage to the printed circuit board and connectors.
 Also use a grounded wrist strap or touch a safely grounded object before you handle components.
 * Never provide more than 5V in input to the GPIOs of the Arduino Leonardo(Atmel&reg; ATmega32U4), and never provide more than 3.3V in input to the GPIOs of the Embedded Controller.
 * Do not use a *NON*-standard USB 3.0 peripheral.
-If you use a non-standard USB 3.0 peripheral with an external power plug, this could send back the power source to the UDOO Bolt board with the risk of damage.
+If you use a non-standard USB 3.0 peripheral with an external power plug, this could send back the power source to the UDOO BOLT board with the risk of damage.
 * The most important safety rule of all: **Always Be Careful!
 (ABC)**

 ## Lineup
-UDOO Bolt retail line up consists of two models.
+UDOO BOLT retail line up consists of two models.

 <img src="../img/x86_lineup.png" alt="UDOO versions" class="img-responsive" >